 Though the incident fanned the flames of the considerable and historical enmity between Houses Tyrell and Martell, Willas bore Oberyn no personal ill will, and the two long remained in correspondence, sharing a passion for horseflesh.
 Ever since his accident, Willas has occupied himself with scholarly studies, as he cannot be a knight.
 Willas's grandmother, Olenna Tyrell, despite having a low opinion of her son Mace, has a high opinion of her grandson.

 His younger brother, Garlan, was plump as a boy.
 To protect him from a potential denigrating nickname, such as given to his uncle Garth "the Gross", Willas was the first to call him "Garlan the Gallant".
 When Willas's sister Margaery was a girl, he would often read to her and draw her pictures of the stars.

 Princess Arianne Martell once considered marrying Willas, but her father Prince Doran refused to send her to Highgarden to meet him.
 Nevertheless, she tried to travel there on her own, with the help of her cousin Tyene Sand, but her uncle Prince Oberyn Martell caught them at Vaith and brought them back to Sunspear.

 A Game of Thrones

 A Storm of Swords

-Olenna Redwyne plots to have Sansa Stark married to Willas.
-Sansa readily accepts the offer, but it is foiled after she reveals the the plot to Dontos in the godswood.
-Tywin Lannister learns of the plot from Petyr Baelish and hastily marries Sansa to his son Tyrion.
+In King's Landing, Lady Olenna Tyrell plots to have Sansa Stark married to her grandson Willas.
+Sansa readily accepts the offer of betrothal, but the plot is foiled after she reveals the information to Dontos Hollard in the godswood of the Red Keep.
+Lord Tywin Lannister learns of the plot from Lord Petyr Baelish, and hastily marries Sansa to his son Tyrion.